CogPlatform/Notes/Raspberry-Pi-4-PTB.md

 ### Updated PTB ###

-Download the latest PTB as a ZIP file and create a `~/Code/Psychtoolbox` folder for it.
-Create an `~/.octacerc` file with the following:
+Download the [latest PTB as a ZIP file](https://github.com/kleinerm/Psychtoolbox-3/archive/master.zip) and create a `~/Code/Psychtoolbox` folder for it.
+Create an `~/.octaverc` file with the following:

 ```
 warning('off', 'Octave:shadowed-function');